ca-tzi/ArchiveAssistant/README.md

 # ArchiveAssistant
-Content manager for archive of our own
+Content manager for archive of our own -- see issues for more information on planned features.